doritoes/Macmini-Labs/A1347/README.md

 You can find a lot of Mac mini A1347 computers for sale on eBay.
 There are a number of varieties available.
 Be mindful that a number are sold "as-is" and "for parts only".

 Hardware upgrades:
-- upgrading RAM to the recommeded 2x 4GB modules
+- upgrading RAM to the recommended 2x 4GB modules
 - replacing the HDD or "fusion" drive with a 2.5" SSD drive

 # About the unit